 With Christmas only 2 days away, I decided to bake a little something for our family and my husband's co-workers (he unfortunately has to work on Christmas Eve so I figured some homemade baked goods for him and all the other Airmen would cheer them up).
 Decorating the sugar cookies have become a family affair, with my kids loving every minute of it...as you can tell from the pictures below :)

-We love these recipes and we hope everyone who makes them will enjoy them also :)
+We love this recipe and we hope everyone who makes them will enjoy them also :)

 2 and 1/2 cups of all purpose flour

 1 tsp. cream of tartar (this is a MUST)

 1 and 1/2 cups of powdered sugar

 1/2 tsp. almond extract (this is a MUST)

 2 tsp. milk